afshan-ahamad/DinosaurGame/README.md

 # DinosaurGame
-A game developed using lab components (Arduino) with C programming language.
+Dinosaur game developed using lab components (Arduino) with C programming language. (in PROGRESS)